-B2M LP is subject to direction from its owners, OEB decisions, and government legislation and regulations.
-Each of these sources has the potential to be a driver for or regulations are passed and when OEB decisions are released, B2M LP responds by developing appropriate programs or initiatives to implement the required changes in a
+- NRLP is subject to direction from its owners, OEB decisions, and government legislation - and regulations.
+Each of these sources has the potential to be a driver for change - 4 affecting NRLP policies, processes and work programs.
+When new legislation or - 5 regulations are passed, or when OEB decisions are released, NRLP responds by - developing appropriate programs or initiatives to implement the required changes in a - 7 cost-effective fashion.